 THE COMPANY DOCTOR: The workers compensation insurance company wants you to visit with their doctor after you have been treating with your own doctor.

-THE INTERFERING NURSE CASE MANAGER: The Louisiana workers insurance company’s nurse case manager wants to attend your appointment with your treating doctor.
+THE INTERFERING NURSE CASE MANAGER: The Louisiana workers insurance company’s nurse case manager wants to sit in on your appointment with your own treating doctor.
+TIME TO BE VERY CONCERNED!

 THE RELATED AND UNRELATED THIRD PARTY PAIN AND SUFFERING CLAIM: Another party unrelated to your employer causes your injury or, you are involved in an automobile accident after your work related injury.